Wavinya Ndeti: Wiper Democratic Movement-Kenya

 Ndeti ditched Chama Cha Uzalendo for Wiper on the morning of 5 April 2017, in line with the law that requires candidates to change political parties within 90 days of an election.
 Initially, she was handed direct nomination with Peter Mathuki as running mate, but the party decided to hold primaries.

 The deal had been a product of months of negotiations between the Wiper Party and Ndeti's CCU party, with Kalonzo said to have prevailed upon Mathuki and Machakos Deputy Governor Bernard Kiala to compromise their ambitions in favour of a ticket that would send Mutua home and win back the seat to the party.

 Muthama, the incumbent senator, announced that he would not defend his seat in the 2017 Kenya general elections on the Wiper ticket.

 This led to the WDM-K NEB awarding a direct nomination to former Machakos County Secretary for Education Jackson Kala to represent the party in the Senate election.

-Ndeti was cleared to run for Governor by the IEBC in early June 2017.
+Ndeti was cleared to run for governor by the IEBC in early June 2017.

 Ndeti on 9 June challenged the ruling at the High Court.

 High Court Judge George Vincent Odunga stayed the IEBC tribunal decision.
 On 14 June 2017, the judge rejected a petition by the IEBC to disqualify himself.
 Kiala decided to run as an independent.

-Chief Administrative Secretary - Ministry Of Transport
+Chief administrative secretary - Ministry Of Transport

-Wavinya Ndeti was appointed as Chief Administrative Secretary for the State Department for Public Works and also State Department for Shipping and Maritime in the Ministry of Transport, Infrastructure, Housing, Urban Development and Public Works on Tuesday, 14 January 2020 by President Uhuru Kenyatta following a reshuffle and new appointments of Chief Administrative Secretaries.
+Ndeti was appointed as chief administrative secretary for the State Department for Public Works and also State Department for Shipping and Maritime in the Ministry of Transport, Infrastructure, Housing, Urban Development and Public Works on Tuesday, 14 January 2020 by President Uhuru Kenyatta following a reshuffle and new appointments of chief administrative secretaries.

-As the Chief Administrative Secretary for Public Works, she is responsible in providing policy direction and coordinating all matters related to construction, rehabilitation and maintenance of Public Buildings and other Public Works.
-In discharging its functions, the state Department is guided by detailed mandate through Executive Order No. 1/2016 notably;
+As the chief administrative secretary for public works, she is responsible in providing policy direction and coordinating all matters related to construction, rehabilitation and maintenance of public buildings and other public works.
+In discharging its functions, the state department is guided by detailed mandate through Executive Order No. 1/2016 notably;